 |Spinel is the magnesium aluminium member of the larger spinel group of minerals.
 It has the formula MgAl2O4.
 Balas ruby is an old name for a rose-tinted variety.|

 After the 18th century the word ruby was only used for the red gem variety of the mineral corundum and the word spinel became used.
 "Balas" is derived from Balascia, the ancient name for Badakhshan.
-The Badakshan Province was for centuries the main source for red and pink spinels.
+For centuries it was the main source for red and pink spinel.

 Cartier Royal ring, platinum, 20.02 carat emerald-cut pink spinel, onyx, brilliants.